Characters of the DC Extended Universe: Debuting in Man of Steel

-Perry White

-Perry White (portrayed by Laurence Fishburne) is the chief of staff at the Daily Planet and the superior of Lois Lane, Jenny Jurwich, Steve Lombard, and later Clark Kent.
-He is portrayed as a pragmatic manager and is wary about what the newspaper publishes, criticizing both Clark and Lois at times when they opt to work on riskier stories, though he is shown to have morals and believes Lois' first story on Superman despite persuading her to drop it.
-White is caught in the battle of Metropolis, assisting Lombard and Jenny in staying safe.
-He later mourns the reported deaths of both Superman and Clark (unaware they are one and the same) and attends Clark's funeral with Lois and Jenny at the end of Batman v Superman.
-Fishburne is the first African American actor to portray Perry White in film.

-Glenn Woodburn

-Glenn Woodburn (portrayed by Chad Krowchuk) is a tabloid reporter whom Lois leaks her story on Clark Kent to.
-He turns on her when questioned by the FBI after Zod announces his arrival on Earth, revealing she is one of the few people who knows about Clark's true identity.
-Woodburn is later shown among the media personalities criticizing Superman in Batman v Superman.
+Dr. Emil Hamilton

+Emil Hamilton (portrayed by Richard Schiff) is a scientist with DARPA also appearing with Col. Hardy and General Swanwick as Lois arrives in Canada.
+He is also present during Superman's interrogation, in which the latter is able to see his name tag and a tranquilizing agent being prepared through the reflective glass in the interrogation room.
+Hamilton is the first to realize Zod and his troops are terraforming the Earth, and plays a key role in activating the Phantom Drive on Clark's ship before the plane carrying him and Hardy is forced to crash into the Black Zero in a suicide attack, resulting in his and Hardy's deaths in addition to banishing Zod's troops back to the Phantom Zone.

 Col. Nathan Hardy

 Nathan Hardy (portrayed by Christopher Meloni) is an officer in the United States Air Force who first appears when Lois arrives in Canada to cover the discovery of the Kryptonian scout ship.
 He later assists the FBI in tracking her down when it is discovered she knows of Clark's origins.
 When the Kryptonians start attacking the Earth, Hardy is part of the military response, and as his helicopter is shot down, faces Faora one-on-one despite her enhanced physical abilities and combat skills, gaining her respect.
 Hardy recognizes Superman's allegiance to mankind rather than Zod's forces, and helps stage an attack on Zod's mother ship, the Black Zero, when Lois and Superman explain how to take it down.
 When Faora ambushes his air carrier during the attack, Hardy crashes the plane and the activated Phantom Drive of Clark's spacecraft into the mothership in a suicide attack, sending all the Kryptonians except Superman and Zod back to the Phantom Zone.

 Hardy's military callsign is "Guardian", a nod to the comics character.